-Multiple choices questions of which the Member is to select one option only (example question 1 on the draft Ballot Paper)

-The results will provide details of the number of votes cast in respect of each option for questions with this structure.
+Multiple choices questions of which the Member is to select one option only The results will provide details of the number of votes cast in respect of each option for questions with this structure.
 This will be reported by simply counting the number of votes for each preference and reporting that as a table with the most popular option at the top followed by the remaining options in decreasing order of popularity.
-The recommendation of the assembly will be the option which obtained the highest number of votes with the chair having a casting vote if required.

-A majority, and therefore the recommendation of the Assembly, will be the option which obtained the highest number of votes with the chair having a casting vote if required.
+A majority, and therefore the recommendation of the Assembly, will be the option which obtained the highest number of votes with the Chair having a casting vote if required.
 The majority will be determined by reference to the total votes cast in favour of all options available in each individual question.

-Questions with multiple possible answers where the Members are asked to rank these in order of preference (example question 4 on the draft Ballot Paper)
+Questions with multiple possible answers where the Members are asked to rank these in order of preference

 The results will provide details of the number of votes cast in respect of each option for questions with this structure.
-In order to facilitate clear reporting for these questions, the returning officer will assign a score to each question for each question and these scores will be added up.
-For example if there are 5 option in the question then each time an option is voted as the first preference of a citizen that question scores 5 points.
+In order to facilitate clear reporting for these questions, the returning officer will assign a score to each option and these scores will be added up.
+For example if there are 5 options in the question then each time an option is voted as the first preference of a citizen that option scores 5 points.
 Similarly a score of 4 points is awarded for a second preference down to 1 point for last preference.
-The total scores are added up to give an overall vote for each question and the results can be reported as a list of options in decreasing order of preference.
+The total scores are added up to give an overall vote for each option and the results can be reported as a list of options in decreasing order of preference.